arduino-libraries/Arduino_UnifiedStorage/README.md

 ## Compatibility
 This library has been tested with the following STM32 and Renesas based Arduino boards.
 The availability of storage mediums depends on the hardware interfaces:
 * Portenta Machine Control: USB and Internal QSPI Flash
-* Portenta H7 + Portenta Breakout: USB, SD, and QSPI
+* Portenta H7 + Portenta Breakout: USB, &sd, and QSPI
 * Portenta H7 + Vision Shield: SD and QSPI
-* Portenta C33 + Portenta Breakout: USB, SD, and QSPI
+* Portenta C33 + Portenta Breakout: USB, &sd, and QSPI
 * Portenta C33 + Vision Shield: SD and QSPI
 * Opta: Internal QSPI Flash and USB